'The guy from Searchlight': Former Senate leader Harry Reid is dead at 82

 Former Sen. Harry Reid has left the ring.

 "We are so proud of the legacy he leaves behind both on the national stage and [in] his beloved Nevada," Landra Reid said in the statement.
-They had been married for 62 years.
+They'd been married for 62 years.

+President Biden called Reid one of history's "all-time great" Senate majority leaders.
+"And for Harry, it wasn't about power for power's sake.
+It was about the power to do right for the people," Biden said.

 The current Senate leader, Chuck Schumer of New York, said of Reid in a statement: